whipowill/wow-addon-noshift/README.md

 ## Notes

-- The list of debuffs that are shiftable is not perfect, just the ones I've found so far.
 - The addon will never process any conditions during a GCD bc it's a waste of time.

 ## History